tidev/ti.facebook/README.md

 Installation Details
 --------------------
-* The minimum required SDK version is 3.5.0
+* The minimum required SDK version is 3.5.0 (lifecycleContainer merged October 24th)
-* You must implement this pull request: [Update Activity lifecycle events](https://github.com/appcelerator/titanium_mobile/pull/6179).
-Until merged, you can use this branch, which is kept current with Appcelerator's 3_4_X: https://github.com/mokesmokes/titanium_mobile/tree/3_4_M
+* If you want to use the production 3_4_X branch, you may use this, which is kept current with Appcelerator's 3_4_X: https://github.com/mokesmokes/titanium_mobile/tree/3_4_M
 * In tiapp.xml or AndroidManifest.xml you must declare the following inside the `<application>` node `<activity android:name="com.facebook.LoginActivity" android:theme="@android:style/Theme.Translucent.NoTitleBar" android:label="YourAppName"/>`